cravenhoff/microsoft_beginner_js/notes/js_data_types.md

     let fruits = ["apples", "grapes", "cucumber"];
     typeof fruits; // returns a non-primitive type of "object".

+    let raining = new Boolean(true);
+    typeof raining; // this time, typeof does not return the primitive type "boolean" but an object type, because the variable "raining" was declared using a constructor function, and not declared literally like the above variable "carrot".

 The typeof operator returns the data type in string format.

 #### Instanceof Operator
-The instanceof checks whether an object belongs to a certain class or subclass (inherited class).
+The instanceof checks whether:
+* An object belongs to a certain class or subclass (inherited class), or
+* Is an instance of a constructor variable used to create it.

+Either way, it comes down fundamentally to how the variables were declared, either *literally* or through a *constructor function*.

 *Format: value instanceof type*.

     Eg: obj instanceof Class; // will return true if obj's class is Class or belongs to a class inherited from it.
 The return type of this operator is a boolean value.